How Sustainable Product Design Creates a Circular Economy

 So he developed a biodegradable and compostable material called Flaxstic and created the world’s first Pela Case in 2011 for the iPhone 4.

 They have since developed a wide variety of eco-friendly phone cases for iPhones, Samsung phones, and Google Pixel phones.
 They have also expanded, developing cases for Airpods.
+We have an in-depth Pela Case review on our blog, check it out to learn more (our founder and host of the pod Cory loves his).

 In 2015, Jeremy met business partners Matt Bertulli (Pela’s CEO) and Brad Pedersen (Pela’s Chairman) and began building their team around their mission to create a waste-free future.